vellaiyan/ServletTest/README.md

+# ServletTest

-# ServletTest is the simple servlet test program using command prompt.
+   It is the simple servlet test program using command prompt.